avuko/kathe/README.md

 A filename can be any arbitrary identifying string.
 In these examples I'm using IP addresses as that makes sense for my use of the tool.
-Please feel free to abuse this field for any arbitrary identifying string (except for ssdeep or sha256, for obvious reasons).
+Please feel free to abuse this field for any arbitrary identifying string (except for ssdeep or sha256, cause that would just be silly).

 To get information on a filename: